-If you would like to have a trustee removed from a trust or a personal representative removed from the estate for not doing a good job, you may be able to do so under Florida law.
-ShuffieldLowman can assist with fiduciary issues such as self-dealing, favoring one beneficiary over another, failing to give an accounting at least once a year or to keep you reasonably informed.
-If the trustee is not fulfilling their fiduciary duties, you may be able to recover your attorneys’ fees as well.
+If you are a beneficiary of a trust or an estate and you have a trustee not doing a good job, you may be able to remove him or her under Florida law.
+ShuffieldLowman can assist with fiduciary issues such as self-dealing, favoring one beneficiary over another, failure to give an accounting at least once a year or failure to keep you reasonably informed.
+If the trustee is not fulfilling their fiduciary duties or has committed a serious breach you are entitled to seek their removal under Florida Law.
+You may be able to recover your attorneys’ fees, as well.
 Watch as fiduciary litigation attorney, Alex Douglas, explains how to get rid of bad trustees or personal representatives.

 One of the most important decisions you will make when you do your estate planning is choosing who will be in charge of your estate or your trust to administer your affairs after you’re gone.
 Whether that person is your child or children, trusted friend, or a bank, ShuffieldLowman can assist with your planning decisions in order to avoid unnecessary potential legal fees and litigation.
 Watch as ShuffieldLowman fiduciary litigation attorney, Alex Douglas, explains the importance of choosing a fiduciary for your estate planning documents.